‘Mesut Ozil is a great player’ – Alex Iwobi defends Arsenal teammate amid criticism | Goal.com

 The 30-year-old midfielder has scored four goals and provided four assists for Unai Emery’s men in 20 Premier League games so far this campaign.

-And the Nigeria international feels the criticism tabled against the former Real Madrid star is unjustified, claiming he is not appreciated by the fans.
+And the Nigeria international feels the criticism levelled at the former Real Madrid star is unjustified, claiming he is not appreciated by the fans.

 “Fans sometimes don’t appreciate what he gives to the team,” Iwobi told the Sun.